synopsys-sig/srm-k8s/docs/DeploymentGuide.md

 ## Cert-Manager

 You can use the cert-manager support for Kubernetes CSRs, which is in an experimental state, to issue certificates for Software Risk Manager Core and Tool Orchestration components.
 Follow the cert-manager kube-csr [installation instructions](https://cert-manager.io/docs/usage/kube-csr/) and then define either an Issuer or ClusterIssuer [resource](https://cert-manager.io/docs/configuration/).

+If you plan to enable TLS connections with Cert-Manager, you must have access to your CA public key and know your CSR signer name before you run the Helm Prep Wizard (see [Full Installation](#installation---full)).

 Refer to the comments at either the top of [values-tls.yaml](../chart/values/values-tls.yaml) or the [Helm TLS Values (values-tls.yaml) appendix](#helm-tls-values-values-tlsyaml) for how to create related certificate resources.